Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Philips SHP9500

-The Philips SHP9600 are very similar open-back headphones to the Philips SHP9500.
+The Philips SHP9600 are very similar performing open-back headphones to the Philips SHP9500.
 The SHP9600 have a sleeker, all-black design and leak less audio.
-They also have a more extended bass and a little extra boom and punch in the bass range that some users may prefer.
-Both headphones have very balanced sound profiles that suit a wide range of music genres.
+Both headphones have very balanced sound profiles that suit a wide range of music genres, though the SHP9500 comply most closely with our target curve with a flatter bass.
+For greater boom on the bass, the SHP9600 tend to provide more punch on kicks.

 Philips Fidelio X2HR

 The Philips Fidelio X2HR are better headphones for neutral sound than the Philips SHP9600.
-While both pairs of open-back headphones have balanced sound profiles, the Fidelio X2HR have a more neutral sound.
-They're also better-built.
-That said, some listeners may prefer the extra boom and punch in the SHP9600's bass range.
+While both pairs of open-back headphones have balanced sound profiles, the Fidelio X2HR have a flatter sound in the bass and mids.
+They're also better built.
+Some listeners may prefer the extra boom and punch in the SHP9600's bass range.
 The SHP9600 also have a more comfortable fit.

 Test Results